twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **previewtext.dat** (version 5.0 & above) – Controls the text used in `TFONTTESTFORM`.
 The text is restored to factory defaults if removed.
 * **preview.txt** (version 6.5 & above) – Contains the standard preview texts for the Preview toolbar.
 The dropdown list is shown as blank if removed.
 * **SubFamily.dat** or **SubFamily2.dat** – Includes multilanguage naming fields.
 * **TableOffsetOrder.dat** – Contains the tables supported by any font.
 All tables are moved to Unsupported if removed.
-Newer versions changes it to a text file and adds another file named `TableOffsetOrderCFF`.
+Newer versions names it `TableOffsetOrder.txt` with another file (`TableOffsetOrderCFF.txt`).
 * **tags.txt** (version 7.0 & above) – Controls the names of the five tags that can be assigned to each glyph.

 In **Options: Advanced: Data Files** are two buttons labeled **Copy Data Files to User Data Folder** and **Open User Data Folder** when pressed the program will either copy most files to the user data folder or open it.